A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and

-\subsection{MFG Examples}
+\subsection{MFG examples}

-As a micro-macro game-theoretic model, MFG can capture richer driving behaviors than LWR if we choose various cost functions.
+As a micro-macro game-theoretic model, MFG can capture richer driving behaviors than LWR by choosing various cost functions.
 Different cost functions relate to different driving objectives and consequently lead to different MFGs.
-In this subsection, we would present two concrete cost functions quantifying AVs kinetic energy, driving efficiency, and safety.
+In this subsection, we will present two concrete cost functions quantifying AVs' kinetic energy, driving efficiency and safety.